-Meet the people at the heart of Fairtrade - the Fairtrade farmers and workers.
-The people behind some of our favourite food and drinks.
+Meet the people at the heart of Fairtrade – the people behind some of our favourite food and drinks.
+Meet the Fairtrade farmers and workers.

 Father John Joseph